loopdotcoop/looptopia/README.md

 + 0.1.3-3           ‘Topians’ collection and very simple ‘/list-topians/’ route;
 + 0.1.3-4           As a temporary measure, `$ mrt add coffeescript` (Meteor Packages), so that...;
                     ‘datatable-patch.coffee’ will work as a stopgap fix of `DataTableComponent`;
++ 0.1.3-5           reorganise as a set of nine features, plus a ‘lib’ directory;